 Students studying part-time who work full-time in Tennessee but are not domiciled in Tennessee will be classified as out-of-state.
 Those who document by employer letter that they are employed full time in Tennessee in what is likely to be continuous employment, may apply for a waiver of out-of-state tuition.
-Obtain and complete an application form through the Office of Admissions. undergraduate 1-11 credits, graduate 1-9 credits http://www.etsu.edu/fa/fs/bursar/tuitioninfo/Fee_Adj_Refund_Policy.aspx
+Undergraduate students can obtain and complete an application form through the Office of Admissions.
+Graduate students can obtain and complete form through the School of Graduate Studies.

+undergraduate 1-11 credits, graduate 1-9 credits